djfletcher/SolarSurfing/README.md

 # SolarSurfing

 [SolarSurfing][solarsurfing] is is a full-stack web application inspired by Couchsurfing.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux implementation of Flux architecture on the frontend.

-SolarSurfing is created by me, Daniel Fletcher, as an exercise in React, Redux, and Rails.
-The project was motivated, at some level, by a desire to go to space; but since I can't do that quite yet I decided to make this groovy site instead.
+![splash-photo]

 ## Features